quartzite

 Window sills

-How to clean quartzite worktops
+How to clean quartzite worktops?

 Quartzite worktops are a popular choice for kitchens and bathrooms due to their durability, beauty, and resistance to heat and scratches.
-However, like any other surface, they can become dirty over time and require regular cleaning to maintain their appearance.
+However, like any other surface, they can become dirty over time and require regular cleaning to maintain their good appearance.
 Here are some steps to clean quartzite worktops:

 1. Wipe the worktops with a soft cloth or paper towel to remove any loose dirt or debris.